 - Creating cloud-native snapshots of EC2 instances manually in another location.

 - Creating cloud-native snapshots of RDS instances manually in another location.

 - Restoring entire EC2 instances to another location.

 - Restoring entire RDS instances to another location.

 - Restoring EC2 instance volumes to another location.

 If you back up, replicate or restore data of an encrypted RDS instance or an EC2 instance that has encrypted EBS volumes, depending on the operation performed with the instance, you must grant to the IAM role that Veeam Backup for AWS uses for the operation permissions to access different CMKs:

 - Creating image-level backups

 - Restoring from image-level backups

-To learn how to grant permissions on a CMK to an IAM role, see this Veeam KB article.
+To learn how to grant to an IAM role permissions to use a CMK, see this Veeam KB article.